-- Increase funding to support employment of low-income families through greater access to child care subsidies, and increase the access of children from eligible families to high-quality care that supports positive child development outcomes. - Provide flexibility at the state and local levels so that quality care can be balanced with access and parental choice. - Reauthorization of Head Start that includes consideration of a regional approach to determining eligibility and reforming the Head Start Designation Renewal System by suspending the use of the lowest 10 percent of the Classroom Assessment Scoring System trigger.
+- Increase funding to support employment of low-income families through greater access to child care subsidies, and increase the access of children from eligible families to highquality care that supports positive child development outcomes. - Provide flexibility at the state and local levels so that quality care can be balanced with access and parental choice. - Reauthorization of Head Start that includes consideration of a regional approach to determining eligibility and reforming the Head Start Designation Renewal System by suspending the use of the lowest 10 percent of the Classroom Assessment Scoring System trigger. - OPPOSE block granting Head Start and Early Head Start programs. - SUPPORT new comprehensive proposals that would enhance funding and development of early care and education infrastructure, including increasing supports, services, and increased compensation for the early education workforce. - SUPPORT efforts that increase access to home visiting programs that are designed and implemented to support families in providing an environment that promotes healthy growth and development of young children.

-Child Support -The County will advocate for the following federal actions:
+Child Support - The County will advocate for the following federal actions: